Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 Overall, the majority of Amazon reviews from Liquid IV users report noticeable results for specific medical conditions.
 Doctors and nurses even recommend the product for migraines, post bariatric surgery, dark circles, dry skin, Crohn’s disease, and the dry mouth that comes with chemotherapy.

 Does it rehydrate you quickly?
 Yes.
-But as we mentioned before, some are turned off by the high sugar content.
+But as we mentioned before, some of the Liquid IV reviewers are turned off by the high sugar content.

 Cherry Limeade with Caffeine